 Maintenance allowance

-The state pays maintenance allowance of up to 200 euros a month (from 01.01.2024) to children whose parent does not or parents do not perform their maintenance obligation.
+The state pays maintenance allowance of up to 200 euros a month to children whose parent does not or parents do not perform their maintenance obligation.

 Maintenance allowance can be applied for during court, enforcement and bankruptcy proceedings.